agential-ai/agential/CONTRIBUTING.md

 ### 🍴 Fork the Repository

 To start your journey, you'll need your very own copy of discussion-agents.
-Think of it as your own innovation lab. 🧪
+Think of it as your innovation lab. 🧪

 - Navigate to the discussion-agents repository on GitHub.
 - In the upper-right corner, click the `Fork` button.